kelvinm10/SER_Website/_posts/2022-04-02-about-the-project.md

 learning models, as seen in the results tab.

 ## Neural Networks
-Feature selection is usually performed minimally when training neural networks since the network itself learns the optimal features during training.
+Feature selection is usually performed minimally when training neural networks since the network itself will learn and process the most optimal features during training.
 For the 1D CNN, The network contained a single convolutional layer (kernel size=5) followed by a ReLU activation layer and a dropout layer (p=0.5).
 The layer was then flattened followed by a dense layer and softmax regression.

 For the 2D CNN, pytorch was utilized along with a CUDA GPU to speed up training.
 The network architecture involved two convolutional layers (stride=2, kernel size=(2,5)) followed by a (2,2) pooling layer.
 Another convolutional layer is added with the same parameters then a dense layer followed by softmax regression.
 A dropout layer was added (p=0.5) before a ReLu activation step which was added after each convolutional or dense layer.
-The model was trained at 25 epochs with a max learning rate (0.001) and loss function as Cross Entropy and ADAM as optimizer.
+The model was trained at 20 epochs with a max learning rate (0.001), a negative log likelihood loss and ADAM as optimizer.

+A third model was utilized using a CNN layer for feature extraction before a Long Short-Term Memory (LSTM) network.
+The feature extractor contained two convolutional layers and a max pool layer.
+The bidirectional LSTM has 128 hiddern layers with 1 layer size.
+The output was followed by a softmax layer.
+The model was trained at 100 epochs with cross entropy loss as the loss function and ADAM as optimizer.